 With ski resorts closed, probably for the rest of the season, the press are demanding why are there so many fatal avalanches this year.

 FranceTV blames the lack of avalanche control work in the ski resorts.
 The “Parisien” Newspaper claims there are “twice as many victims as normal” and suggests it is the “explosion in the number of ski tourers” this season as well as “low altitude snow that we haven’t seen for a number of years”.
 According to avalanche expert Alain Duclos “we’ve never seen anything like it”.
 In the same article Frédéric Jarry of the ANENA says “if we compare this start of the season with the last 15 years then on average there are double the number of accidents ski touring”.
 Cécile Coléou of Météo France states that “the accidents we have seen in the Vosges (Haute-Rhin) and Jura (Ain) are much rarer in other years”.
 She blames the cold weather and lack of rain for not stabilizing the snow-pack.
-Captain Olivier Cousin, head of the mountain rescue in Briançon (CRS des Alpes) says that “skiers who are unaware of the dangers”.
+Captain Olivie, head of the mountain rescue in Briançon (CRS des Alpes) says that “skiers who are unaware of the dangers”.
 Avalanche expert Manuel Genswein (talking about the Swiss figures) echos this sentiment and points out the amount of ski touring gear sold this winter and the influx beginners.
 On the other hand guide, Erik Decamp highlights that “it is not just beginners who’ve been caught out”.
 Christophe Morand, boss of ski touring shop Versant Nord in Thônes manages one of the biggest fleets of hire skis in the region said "from the start of December to date I've only had a single accident, new skiers have largely been sticking to marked routes, partly due to their ski level, which has incited them to be prudent."

 All of the above has played a role but as ever the details have been filtered through the press into eye-catching headlines including our own.
 We’ll try to drill down into the facts, as far as they are known, first up the weather and its affect on the snow.